globaleaks/whistleblowing-software/documentation/user/admin/TroubleShooting.rst

   curl -vvv localhost:8082

 - Is the service listening on external interfaces?
-Is Tor2Web service listening on 443?

 ::